andrewrk/genesis/README.md

 a system where these constraints are met:

  * Plugins are provided as source code that is guaranteed to build on all supported platforms.
+It's not possible to have a plugin that works on one person's computer and not another.
  * Plugins either have compile-time protection against malicious code and crashes (such as segfaults) or run-time protection.
+   - One idea: instead of one sandboxed process per plugin, have one sandboxed process that runs all the untrusted plugin code; the entire real-time execution path.

-DRM will never be supported although paid plugins are not out of the question, as long as the restraint is met that if a user wants another user to join their project, the other user is able to use the plugin as well.
+DRM will never be supported although paid plugins are not out of the question, as long as the constraint is met that if a user wants another user to join their project, the other user is able to use the plugin with no restrictions.

 ### Project Network